top of page

 • Yes: Call a rehab center

-• No: Move on to the next question
+• No: Continue to the next question

-• As long as the baby is not visibly ill (lethargic, emaciated, barely moving), place the baby into a box and place the box near where the nest/den is known to be.
-If it is a squirrel, place the box at the base of the nearest tree.
+If the baby is not visibly injured, place it in a box near where it was found.
+For squirrels, place the box at the base of the nearest tree.
+Observe from a distance for about an hour.

-• Observe from a distance for about an hour.
-Did mom come get the baby?
+• Did mom come get the baby?

 • No: Call a rehab center